Virtual Symposium (13-15 March)

 We request that all conference presenters ensure their presentations are as accessible as possible.
-Considering that the virtual event will involve people joining via audio only or through a livestream with limited connectivity and that live interpretation will be used to support multilingual attendance and presentation, presenters should:
+Considering the global nature of the event, including the challenges of communicating through a livestream, ALL presenters should:

 - speak at a measured speed – with auditory challenges, connectivity issues, and to allow interpreters time to work, alongside as well as the global nature of the event, speaking a bit slower will allow more people to follow along

 - describe your slides – rely on visual information from your slides as little as possible since some attendees will join with audio only or need to turn off video for connectivity reasons; these reasons build on accessibility measures we already recommend for people with low to no vision; additionally, interpretation will not involve translating text or imagery from slides

 To ensure visual accessibility of slides, please keep font size reasonable, use sans serif fonts (Arial, Verdana, Helvetica), and avoid large blocks of text.
 Any videos played during presentations should be captioned if at all possible.